asmaloney/MeshIO/README.md

 ## Caveat

 This plugin is using another library to read these file formats.
-There will be problems with some files (e.g. IFC is not 100% implemented).
+There will be problems with some files (e.g. IFC-SPF is not 100% implemented).
 It also means that some mesh names might be lost when importing some formats.

 Because this plugin is basically translating the Assimp data into something CloudCompare understands, it can be tricky to figure out where the problem lies.